 Translated, this means that Italy is experiencing a real digital emergency that risks slowing down the evolution of the world of work and, consequently, the transformation of small, medium, and large organizations.

-As for the details, Milan , and Lombardy in general, currently confirms its position as the capital of digital opportunities in Italy, with over 20% of active job offers in the region.
-Among the most sought-after professional figures are data analysts, cyber security and big data experts, and technical designers, developers emerge at the forefront, with a particular interest in software developers .
+As for the details, Milan, and Lombardy in general, currently confirms its position as the capital of digital opportunities in Italy, with over 20% of active job offers in the region.
+Among the most sought-after professional figures are data analysts, cyber security and big data experts, and technical designers, emerge at the forefront, developers with a particular interest in software developers.